 Day 3- This disregard for God led naturally to idolatry.
-In the time periods we are studying, idolatry took the form of man made figures made of wood or stone that men turned to and worshiped.
+In the time periods we are studying, idolatry took the form of man-made figures made of wood or stone that men turned to and worshipped.
 But in a broader sense idolatry is putting anything in the place of God.

 Hosea 4:11-13 / Hosea 8:4-5 / Hosea 11:1-2 / Hosea 13:1-2 / Habakkuk 2:19

 Day 4- God compares this worship of other gods to a harlot or prostitute.
 Instead of being faithful to Him they went about looking for other lovers.
 This unfaithfulness hurt God deeply.

 Day 5- Without a regard for God there is no longer a regard for what is holy and sacred.

 Amos 2: 7-8